 "Are there any other Night Furies?
 I mean, any attacking the islands?"
 He directed the question to no one in particular.

 "Nay," Brüna harrumphed.
 She clearly held him in disfavor for things outside of running off with a dragon.
-"Haven't heard o' one goin' on a couple years now."
+"Haven't heard of one going on a couple years now."

 ::So no one else from my drove was captured:: Toothless concluded sounding both relieved and saddened.
 He was still the only one to fall into such a trap.